Yapo9/Yapo9.github.io/index.md

 - Public Economics
 - Mathematical Methods of Economics

+My research interests focus on social security, microeconomic theory, and public economics.
+Recently, I have been working on some research related to public policy evaluation, mathematical methods of economics, medical insurance research, fiscal and tax policies, etc.

 One of my early research proposal [(July 2023, 中文Chinese Version)](https://yapengf.com/file/proposal-yapeng-2023.pdf)🔗 focused on the land finance in China, and the relationship between the government and the market, while I thought I would probably continue to do this research in the future.
-Currently, my research focuses on the field of social security, especially health insurance.

 ---